al1brn/geonodes/README.md

 > Typically write `other_mesh = mesh.set_position()` to have a pointer on the displaced geometry.

 > [!IMPORTANT]
 > After setting a property, the geometry variable points to the result.
-Just compare the two results:
+Just compare the two syntaxes below:
 > ``` python
 > cube = Mesh.Cube()
 >
 > # Method set_position doesn't change the cube variable
+> # The resulting geometry must be set into a variable
 > displaced_cube = cube.set_position(offset=(1, 2, 3))
 >
-> # Setting the offset property is equivalent, but cube points
+> # Setting the offset property changes the output socket,
-> # to the displaced geometry after the setting
+> # the cube variale refers to
 > cube.offset = (1, 2, 3)
 > ```

-### Selection Socket
+## Group Inputs

+Group

 [!IMPORTANT]